 Any sauce that you would normally serve on top of pasta will be delicious.
 Fresh Pesto or Tomato Cream Sauce are two great options.

 Two ingredients make this breading incredible: panko bread crumbs and freshly grated Romano cheese.
-Added bonus, both of these are easy ingredients to keep on hand!
+Bonus, both of these are easy ingredients to keep on hand!

-🥗 What to Serve with Crusted Chicken Romano
+🥗 What to Serve Alongside Chicken with Panko Breading

-Pasta: The ultimate side for Crusted Chicken Romano!
-Options like spaghetti, fettuccine, or penne work great.
+Pasta: Options like spaghetti, fettuccine, or penne work great.
 Toss the pasta with a simple garlic and olive oil sauce, marinara sauce, or a red sauce like Sunday Gravy.

 Vegetables: Roasted or steamed vegetables are a great choice.
-Try Roasted Balsamic Brussels Sprouts, asparagus, broccoli or a mix of your favorite oven-roasted vegetables.
-Elegant Green Bean Casserole is absolutely delicious as a side!
+Try Pan-Roasted Asparagus, Roasted Balsamic Brussels Sprouts, broccoli or a mix of your favorite oven-roasted vegetables.
+Elegant Green Bean Casserole is delicious as a side!

 Salad: A fresh green salad with a light vinaigrette dressing is a refreshing option.
 So are other sides like Crunchy Cole Slaw and this easy-to-make Seven Bean Salad.